A Chrome extension that helps debug React applications by memorizing the state of components with every render.

 Reactime was nominated for the Productivity Booster award at React Open Source Awards 2020!

 Reactime is a debugging tool for React developers.
-It records application state changes and allows the user to jump to any previously recorded state.
+It records application state changes as 'snapshots' and allows the user to jump to any previously recorded state.

 Install the Reactime extension from Chrome Web Store.
 Alternatively, use src/extension/build/build.zip for manual installation in Developer mode.
 Turn on 'Allow access to file URLs' in extension details page if testing locally.